alexalouit/ISPConfig-MySQL-limits/README.md

 ## COMPATIBILITY

-ISPConfig (select version in branche)
+ISPConfig (select version in branch)

 ## NOTES

-Normally it should work in a multiple server environment (I haven't tested yet)

 For multiple reasons, it works on RW users only